History of Ashwani Kumar (politician) in Timeline

 January 2011: Appointed Minister of State

-From January 2011, Ashwani Kumar was appointed Minister of State in the Ministry of Planning; Ministry of Science and Technology; and Ministry of Earth Sciences.
+From January 19, 2011, Ashwani Kumar was the Minister of State in the Ministry of Planning; Ministry of Science and Technology; and Ministry of Earth Sciences.

-July 2011: Appointed Minister of State for Parliamentary Affairs
+July 2011: End of Term as Minister of State for Parliamentary Affairs

-From January to July 2011, Ashwani Kumar served as the Minister of State for Parliamentary Affairs.
+Ashwani Kumar's term as the Minister of State for Parliamentary Affairs ended in July 2011.

-In 2011, Ashwani Kumar represented India at the Summer Davos meeting of the World Economic Forum's Annual Meeting of the New Champions in Dalian, China.
+In 2011, Ashwani Kumar represented India at the Summer Davos meeting of the World Economic Forum's Annual Meeting of the New Champions in Dalian, People's Republic of China.

-In 2011, Kumar was the keynote speaker at the 8th Annual Meeting of the Science and Technology Forum (STS) at Kyoto, Japan.
+In 2011, Ashwani Kumar was the keynote speaker at the 8th Annual Meeting of the Science and Technology Forum (STS) in Kyoto, Japan.

 October 2012: Appointed Minister of Law and Justice

-In October 2012, Ashwani Kumar became the Minister of Law and Justice.
+From October 28, 2012, Ashwani Kumar served as the Minister of Law and Justice.

-In 2012, Ashwani Kumar was the keynote speaker at the Harvard Club in New York City on "The Legal Architecture for consolidating the economic reform process in India" and was also a guest lecturer at MIT.
+In 2012, Ashwani Kumar was the keynote speaker at the Harvard Club, New York City on "The Legal Architecture for consolidating the economic reform process in India" and was also a guest lecturer at MIT.

 May 2013: Resignation from Cabinet

-In May 2013, Ashwani Kumar resigned from the cabinet after opposition claims of undermining the autonomy of the CBI due to his involvement in vetting a draft report related to the Indian coal allocation scam.
-He resigned on May 10, 2013.
+In May 2013, Ashwani Kumar resigned from the cabinet following controversy over vetting a draft report of Ranjit Sinha concerning the Indian coal allocation scam.
+He officially resigned on May 10, 2013.

-2013: Member of Standing Committee of Parliament on Defense
+2013: Member of Standing Committee on Defense and Public Accounts Committee

 In 2013, Ashwani Kumar was a member of the Standing Committee of Parliament on Defense and a member of the Public Accounts Committee.